Trek Introduction: Everest Base Camp Trek

 After spending time beneath the towering South Face of Everest, return to Lukla with a hike to Kalapatthar, the highest point of the expedition at 5,545 m, which affords a breathtaking view of Mount Everest within a stone's throw.
 Finally, after a once-in-a-lifetime trip to Everest Base Camp, our wonderful scenic and cultural walks conclude in Lukla for an exciting journey back to the hustle and bustle of Kathmandu.

-The Everest Base Camp Trek begins with a magnificent flight to Lukla's Sherpa town and its unusual little airfield.
+Everest Base Camp trek begins with a magnificent flight to Lukla's Sherpa town and its unusual little airfield.
 Then, our walk follows the Dudh-Koshi River upstream via the Sherpa agricultural communities of Phakding and Monjo to enter Sagarmatha National Park.

 We spent a day extra in Dingboche for acclimatization before pushing ourselves towards the 5000-meter altitude.
 From Dingboche, we got to Lobuche, where we stayed the night and went the next day towards Everest Base Camp.
 After reaching Everest Base Camp and spending some time there, we come down towards Gorakshep, where we spend the night.
 The next day, we head towards Pheriche or Pangboche, depending upon the client's condition, follow the trail towards Namche for the tenth day of our trip, and head towards Lukla on the final day to celebrate our achievement and conduct a party.